Up to 50% off sofas & mattresses — limited‑time deals.

 • Upright TV plus laptop time: Eddy or Andes for steadier posture.

-• Mixed household with varied preferences: Henry for the most balanced feel.
+• Mixed-household use: Henry for the most balanced feel.

 • Dedicated lounge and movie nights: Harmony for maximum sink-in comfort.

-• Taller users who want depth flexibility: Andes—choose standard vs. deep.
+• Taller users who want depth flexibility: Andes—pick standard or deep based on how you sit.

 Limitations